xiaoyu-wu/page/fight.markdown

 ---
 layout: single
-title: I want to fight!
+title: How can I fight?
 permalink: /fight/
 ---